 Sixteen leading psychoanalysts reflect on the impact of the global pandemic that has changed all of our lives.
 Contributions from Christopher Bollas, Patricia Cardoso de Mello, Bernard Chervet, Joshua Durban, Antonino Ferro, Serge Frisch, Steven Jaron, Daniel Kupermann, Howard Levine, François Lévy, Riccardo Lombardi, Elias & Alberto Rocha Barros, Michael Rustin, Ana de Staal, and Jean-Jacques Tyszler demonstrate the myriad ways we have all been affected by Covid-19.

-Due to be released simultaneously in English, French, and Portuguese, the book is due to be published in February 2021.
-Take advantage of a special 15% discount by pre-ordering ahead of publication.
+Due to be released simultaneously in English, French, and Portuguese, the book is due to be published in April 2021.

 Watch Christopher Bollas’ videoconference, based on his chapter from this book, Civilization and the Discontented.